What do Born Again Christians believe?

 Man Cannot Get to Jesus on His Own

 It took a large dose of humility to even come to Jesus, but we see first that Nicodemus is imperfect even in this aspect.
 He comes to the Lord under the cover of night.
 He likely does not want to be seen by his Pharisee friends asking to learn from Jesus.
 This would damage his reputation.
 But Nicodemus comes and this is the important thing.
-Jesus calls to us to come to Him when we are weary and heavy laden.
+Jesus calls us to come to Him when we are weary and heavy-laden.
 He never says we have to do it perfectly.

 Nicodemus comes to Jesus and we see a picture of man’s religion and God face to face.
 When religion becomes man focused, it becomes all about what we do.
 When the focus is on God, it is all about what He does.
 Jesus calls Nicodemus “the” teacher of Israel and He does not appear to be mocking Nicodemus.
-He is at the pinnacle of religion according to people’s opinion.
+He is at the pinnacle of religion according to people’s opinions.
 He is a respected man of God according to the world.
 Yet, according to God, Nicodemus is totally lost.